HabitatFramework/UserGuide/interface/interface.rst

 Export Window
 =============

+Click |export| or :menuselection:`File... --> Export` to open the window.

 Allows users to export data from the HLU database to a GIS layer using a pre-defined export format (see the figure :ref:`figED`).

-For details on defining export formats, see section 3.3.
+For details on defining export formats see :ref:`configuring_exports`.

 .. _figED:

 .. figure:: ../images/figures/ExportDialog.png
 	:align: center

-	Export dialog
+	Export Dialog

 * Select one of the export formats from the drop-down list.

 * If the database records have been filtered, the 'Selected only' checkbox is automatically ticked as shown in Figure 2 and only the records related to the selected INCIDs will be exported.
-Untick this box to export all records.
-For details on how to filter records, see section 2.6.
+Untick this checkbox to export all records.
+For details on how to filter records see :ref:`query_builder_window`.

 * The 'Export Descriptions' checkbox replaces habitat codes with textual descriptions.
 This feature is only available for ArcGIS users due to record length restrictions in MapInfo.